 Is It Bad to Let Your Fuel Light Come On?

-What Does It Mean When The Fuel Light Comes On?
+What Does It Mean When the Fuel Light Comes On?

-How Far Can You Drive With Your Fuel Light On?
+How Far Can You Drive with Your Fuel Light On?

-Why You Shouldn’t Drive On Empty?
+Why You Shouldn’t Drive on Empty?

-Your vehicle’s fuel pump uses the fuel in the gas tank to work as a coolant for the electric motor housed in the pump.
-By driving on empty on a consistent basis, your fuel pump will be exposed to higher temperatures with no way of cooling down—resulting in premature damage caused by overheating and an upcoming repair bill.
+While you may have 30 to 50 miles to go until you run out of gas fully, some long-term consequences can happen from continuously driving on low.
+First, your vehicle’s fuel pump uses the fuel in the gas tank to work as a coolant for the electric motor housed in the pump.
+By consistently driving with an empty gas tank, your fuel pump will be exposed to higher temperatures with no way of cooling down—resulting in premature damage caused by overheating and an upcoming automotive repair bill.

-How Driving With The Fuel Light On Costs You Money
+How Driving with the Fuel Light on Costs You Money

 Fuel Pump Damage

-Plus, if you try to repair this at home, there’s a high chance you can void your current warranty coverage if not done properly.
-Taking your vehicle to a certified mechanic ensures you can get back on the road, but this repair will likely take a few days to complete since it takes a few hours to get to the fuel pump.
+Plus, if you try to repair this at home, there’s a high chance you can void your current warranty coverage (factory or extended) if not done properly.
+Instead, the best way to ensure your car’s fuel pump is taken care of without risking your coverage is by taking your vehicle to an ASE Certified mechanic or repair shop.
+However, remember that this repair will likely take a few days to complete since it takes a few hours to get to the fuel pump.

-Sediment Through The Engine
+Sediment through the Engine

-There are hundreds of smartphone apps that can help you find the cheapest gas near you, but when you’re looking for the nearest option, the choices are limited.
-When driving with the low fuel warning light on, you remove the luxury of driving to the best-priced gas station and instead are forced to purchase gas at the nearest location.
+There are hundreds of smartphone apps that can help you get the cheapest tank of gas you can find, but when you’re looking for the nearest option because you’ve got little to no fuel left, your choices will be limited.
+When driving with low fuel, you remove the luxury of driving to the best-priced gas station and are forced to purchase gas at the nearest location.

-Tips For When You’re About to Run Out of Gas
+Tips for When You’re about to Run Out of Gas

-Comparison Shop With Mobile Apps
+Comparison Shop with Mobile Apps

 Turn Your A/C Off